Mohammad-01/Reading-Notes-201/Read07.md

+## What is OOP?
+* Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects," which can hold data and code in the form of fields (also known as attributes or properties) and procedures (often known as methods).

 ## What is HTML table tag?
 * A Web page's HTML structure for constructing rows and columns.
 The Table tag specifies the overall table, whereas the Table Row (TR) tag specifies how each row is constructed.
 The real data is defined by the Table Data (TD) tag.
 Tables were commonly utilized for almost every element on the page prior to HTML5.